ibm-js/angular-delite/README.md

 ```

 It is advised to wrap your store instance in an angular factory or service, to make it behaves like
-a singleton which you can properly use it from multiple controllers.
+a singleton and properly interact with it from multiple controllers.

 ```js
 define([